 On the bar graph (Time Summary) the y-axis is time (in hours) and the x-axis is Monday - Friday.
 Each day will contain two bars next to each other:

-The first bar will be grey in colour and will show the expected capacity for the day (this is defined in the Admin-Capacity screen per staff member).
+The first bar will be grey in colour and will show the expected capacity for the day (this is defined in the Business > Settings > Capacity (Old UI Admin-Capacity) screen per staff member).

 The second bar will show the time entered for the day, which can be split into 3 parts (display as a stacked graph):

 Red - non-billable/non capacity reducing time

 Difference between "non-billable capacity reducing" and "non billable non capacity reducing" time?

 In the Admin-Capacity screen you can setup a "capacity reducing" job.
 Any time written against this job will be recorded as capacity reducing.
 Capacity reducing time is something that reduces your available billable hours, for instance going on a training course or taking leave.